tkrajacic/SampleCodeStalker/README.md

 #### Features I would have loved to implement but don't have the time to do right now

+- [ ] Have a nice icon...
+- [ ] Separate display of projects for each platform with a segmented control
 - [ ] Display details for each project and make them searchable
 - [ ] Download Sample code to local directory and init a git repo for each
 - [ ] Upon downloading a newer version, if the repo now has changes commit them